-Librarian and writer who is a cross between Enjolras and Hermione Granger.
-Multi-fandom and personal blog that is Les Mis focused, but will also contain large smatterings of other various fandoms (Phantom of the Opera, musical theater GALORE, Harry Potter, Tolkien, Marvel, classic literature, Criminal Minds, and House, among other things) as well as social justice, politics, and book and history geeking out.
-There will also be pieces of my writing.
+Librarian and writer.
+Former English major which means I like to analyze stuff.
+My lovely friend eccecorinna tells me my life is a combo Enjolras and Steve Rogers (with a dash of Hermione Granger) reincarnation AU so I'm pleased to go along with that.
+Multi-fandom and personal blog that is Les Mis focused, but will also contain big chunks of Captain America and Marvel in general, as well as LOTS of musical theater, Phantom of the Opera, Harry Potter, Tolkien, Nerdfighteria, and various TV shows and movies.
+There will also be social justice, politics, and book and history geeking out, along with pieces of my writing.
 Always feel free to say hello!
 Vive la Revolution!

 I am KChan88 on both ff.net and ao3!

 If you want to podfic any of my stories, go right ahead - no need to ask permission, totally feel free!
 Just please link back to the original story when you post your work, and let me know so I can be sure to give your awesome job a listen!
 Same goes for art or other creative or transformative works you might feel inspired to do.
 Just don’t use my work for anything commercial, please!

 (Sidebar art by the lovely diminutive-fox)

 yeah i can definitely see the argument that enjolras is heartless

 “Citizens, the nineteenth century is great, but the twentieth century will be happy. […] The human race will accomplish its law, as the terrestrial globe accomplishes its law; harmony will be re-established between the soul and the star; the soul will gravitate around the truth, as the planet around the light.”